Socialist Party of California: Socialist Party of America affiliation

 The Socialist Party of California was affiliated with the Socialist Party of America for most of the twentieth century.
-Author Upton Sinclair was a four time candidate for office, including the United States House of Representatives in 1920, United States Senate in 1922 and Governor of California in 1926 and 1930.
+Author Upton Sinclair, a multi-time candidate for office, switched to the Democratic Party in 1934 and ran for governor of California under the End Poverty In California platform, drawing most of the SPC's members away from the party.

-In 1972 the Socialist Party of America changed its name to "Social Democrats, USA" by a vote of 73 to 34 at its December National Convention.
+In 1972, the Socialist Party of America changed its name to "Social Democrats, USA" by a vote of 73 to 34 at its December National Convention.
 Renaming the Party as SDUSA was meant to be "realistic" as the Party had not run a presidential candidate since the 1956 elections.

 Socialist Party USA affiliation

 The following year, 1973, the Socialist Party USA was formed out the core members of the Debs Caucus.
 The Socialist Party of California was ultimately reorganized under the Socialist Party USA banner.
 The chapter's membership increased during the presidential election of 2008 under the Vice Presidential nominee and 2012 Presidential nominee Stewart Alexander.
-In June 2011, the Party was re-charted under current State Chair Mimi Soltysik.
+In June 2011, the Party was re-charted under State Chair Mimi Soltysik.
 The Party hosted the October 2011 Socialist Party National Convention, which was held in Los Angeles.
 The Socialist Party of California operated with locals in the counties of Los Angeles, Ventura, and the San Francisco Bay Area.

-As of July 2020 the SPCA is removed from the SPUSA register of active state parties and the website is inactive.
+As of July 2020, the SPCA is removed from the SPUSA register of active state parties and the website is inactive.